 - Faculty are responsible to advise students as to the material permitted in the testing room.
 Personal items and learning materials will be left in an area identified by the Faculty.

 - Faculty will advise as to the seating arrangements of students.

-- Water bottles are not permitted in the testing room.
+- Drink and food are not permitted in the testing room.

 Guidelines for Working in Groups

 The purpose of group work is two-fold.
 It provides students with the chance to explore and share subject areas too large to undertake alone.
 As well, it provides students the opportunity to gain experience in working together on specific projects, which will happen regularly in the workplace.